tardate/LittleArduinoProjects/Equipment/Labrador/README.md

 ### Digital Out

 The board includes pinouts for 4 GPIO ports (PE0-3).
-However it appears these are not given any specific fucntion in the current AVR code.
+However it appears these are not given any specific function in the current AVR code.

 ## Credits and References